- Canary Islands

-Castillo de San Gabriel was originally build as a wooden fortress and was then rebuild as a stone castle, after pirates had burnt it down.
+Castillo de San Gabriel was originally built as a wooden fortress and was then rebuilt as a stone castle after pirates had burnt it down.

 It is located on an island called Islet of the English and it will offer you a gorgeous view over the Atlantic.
 The waters surrounding it are of turquoise color, very calm and shallow, especially during low tide.

-A visit at the Museo Internacional de Arte Contemporáneo, MIAC-Castillo de San José is a must if you have a passion for art.
+A visit to the Museo Internacional de Arte Contemporáneo, MIAC-Castillo de San José is a must if you have a passion for art.

 The museum is the result of a collaboration between the Cabildo and Cesar Manrique, so you will be following in his footsteps here.